-- Energy dissipating structures could be observed experimentally, for example in soap films or in oceanic flows (??). - Current statistical theories of 2D turbulent flows cannot account for energy dissipation.
-Understanding the statistical properties of 2D flows containing energy dissipating structures is an open question. - The structure should be studied in more detail, and the link with the Kelvin-Helmholz instability should be clarified. - The limiting flow has unbounded vorticity.
-Is it a weak Euler solution?
-Or do we need an additional term to describe it?
-Nobody knows (cf Onsager conjecture...). - 3D computations with the resolution required to resolve the Kato layer would be very costly, but highly relevant.
+- Energy dissipating structures could maybe be observed experimentally, for example in soap films or in oceanic flows. - Current statistical theories of 2D turbulent flows cannot account for energy dissipation.
+Understanding the statistical properties of 2D flows containing energy dissipating structures is an open question. - The structure should be studied in more detail, and the link with the Kelvin-Helmholz instability should be clarified. - 3D computations with the resolution required to resolve the Kato layer would be very costly, but highly relevant.

-Thank you!
+Thank you !